aleburbridge/531-Bot/README.md

 As per Wendler's recommendation, this bot takes 90% of your 1-rep max and then generates the working weight based on that percentage

-Since the calculations usually don't result in nice 5lb increments, the weight is automatically round up or down
+Since the calculations usually don't result in nice 5lb increments, the weight is automatically round up or down to the nearest plate size

 ## Assistance work

 ## Plate Math

+## Advancing to the next cycle
+When you have completed four weeks, it is time to start the next cycle.
+5/3/1 prescribes adding 5lbs to your press and bench and 10 lbs to your squat and deadlift.
+To tell the bot to do this, type `$next cycle`
 # How to get started
 First, you'll need to have [discord.py](https://discordpy.readthedocs.io/en/latest/index.html) downloaded